 Let’s face it: life gets busy.
 Sometimes it feels like your schedule controls you, not the other way around.
-At OU Extended Campus, we believe online education should adapt to your schedule.
+At the OU College of Professional and Continuing Studies, we believe online education should adapt to your schedule.
 It’s your degree on your schedule.

 We know you have questions.
 So, here is a collection of frequently asked questions, ranging from program accreditation to general considerations regarding why you should proactively pursue aviation.

-Yes, currently OU’s Department of Aviation is one of approximately 33 institutions worldwide accredited by the Aviation Accreditation Board International (AABI).
+Yes, currently OU’s School of Aviation Studies is one of approximately 33 institutions worldwide accredited by the Aviation Accreditation Board International (AABI).
 This ensures each student will be earning a degree from a nationally recognized institution with an impeccable reputation.

 Boeing Aircraft Company’s 2013 future aviation demand study estimates that global growth of aircraft in the world will increase from the current total of 18,000 to 36,000 by 2027.
 Boeing made a record delivery of the most aircraft ever manufactured in the history of the company in the year 2013, with plentiful future aircraft orders for the next decade.
 Boeing estimates the U.S. pilot population will grow from a current 232,000 to 445,000 by 2030, and there will be a global need to train nearly 50,000 pilots by 2030 to replace retirements and the growth of aviation airlines, cargo and corporate air traffic.